 Patria provides its aerospace and military customers with equipment availability, continuous performance development as well as selected intelligence, surveillance and management system products and services.
 Patria Group consists of the parent company, Patria Oyj, and its subsidiaries.

-Patria has several locations including Finland, Sweden, Norway, Belgium, Estonia and Spain.
+Patria has several locations including Finland, Sweden, Norway, Belgium, Estonia, the Netherlands and Spain.
 The net sales totaled EUR 627.1 million in 2022, and Patria employs over 3,000 professionals.

 Patria is owned by the State of Finland (50.1%) and Norwegian Kongsberg Defence & Aerospace AS (49.9%).
-Patria owns 50% of Norwegian Nammo, and together these three companies form a leading Nordic defence partnership.
+Patria owns 50% of Nammo, and together these three companies form a leading Nordic defence partnership.

 Companies with Patria majority ownership

 Millog is a strategic partner of the Finnish Defence Forces and provides defence materiel life cycle support to the Finnish Army and Navy in all readiness conditions.
 Millog's assignments include maintenance and materiel services for platforms and systems related to non-armoured and armoured vehicles, electronic systems as well as modifications and installations.

 The company produces its services close to the customer at depot and garrison level, and supports when requested the Finnish Army’s materiel and procurement projects with the company’s expertise.

 Millog Oy’s shareholders are Patria Oyj (61,8%) and Insta Group Oy (38,2%).